square/workflow-swift/Samples/Tutorial/Tutorial5.md

             // Start from the list step to validate selecting a todo:
             .renderTester(initialState: TodoWorkflow.State(
                 todos: todos,
-                step: .list))
+                step: .list
-            .render(
-                // Only specify the expected workflows for this render:
-                expectedWorkflows: [
+			))
             // We only expect the TodoListWorkflow
-                    ExpectedWorkflow(
+			.expectWorkflow(
 				type: TodoListWorkflow.self,
-                        rendering: BackStackScreen.Item(
+				producingRendering: BackStackScreen.Item(
 	                screen: TodoListScreen(
 	                    todoTitles: ["Title"],
-                                onTodoSelected: { _ in })),
+	                    onTodoSelected: { _ in }
+					)
+				),
                 // Simulate selecting the first todo:
-                        output: TodoListWorkflow.Output.selectTodo(index: 0)),
+				producingOutput: TodoListWorkflow.Output.selectTodo(index: 0)
-                ],
+			)
-                assertions: { items in
+			.render { items in
                 // Just validate that there is one item in the backstack.
                 // Additional validation could be done on the screens returned if so desired.
                 XCTAssertEqual(1, items.count)
-            })
+            }
-            // Validate that the state was updated after the last render pass with the output from the TodoEditWorkflow.
+            // Assert that the state was updated after the last render pass with the output from the TodoEditWorkflow.
-            .assert { state in
-                XCTAssertEqual(
+			.assert(
-                    TodoWorkflow.State(
+				state: TodoWorkflow.State(
 	                todos: [TodoModel(title: "Title", note: "Note")],
-                        step: .edit(index: 0)),
+                    step: .edit(index: 0)
-                    state)
-        }
+				)
+			)
     }

     func testSavingTodo() {